deleonfrancis/Weather_Dashboard/README.md

 # Weather_Dashboard

-> This Web Application allows user to type in a city and get the current and five day weather for that city.
+> This Web Application allows user to get current and two day weather forecast.
+Simply type in a city name or zip code.
+Don't know where you are?
+Click the 'search weather near me' button to get the current weather data near you.

 ![](images/weatherdash1.png)